UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Acknowledging_RC_Systems.md

 # Acknowledging the Use of RC Systems

-When preparing papers describing work that has been run on RC systems, please ensure that you use the following words to acknowledge use of the
+To keep running our services, we depend on being able to demonstrate that they are used in published research.

-service:
+When preparing papers describing work that has used any of our clusters or services, please use the terms below, especially the "*service*@UCL" label, so that we can easily search for them.

 ## Legion